a-morales/kwm/README.md

 *Binary Space Partitioning:*
 *Kwm* tiles windows using a binary-tree structure.
 For information, check the usage section.

-*Focus-Follows-Mouse:*
-Both autofocus and autoraise is available, however autofocus only redirects key input to the window below the cursor, the menubar is not accessible.
-Autoraise gives a window focus and raises it to the front.
-By default *Kwm* is set to use autoraise as it is meant to be used alongside the tiling functionality, and so windows should not overlap unless a window is specifically made floating.

 *System-Wide Hotkeys:*
 *Kwm* allows the user to bind and unbind hotkeys to commands through the *Kwmc* tool, using a bind and unbind option.